What is a Resource Consent?

 What types of activities could require a Resource Consent?

-- New buildings (if outside the District Plan rules)
+- New dwellings or buildings (if outside the District Plan rules)

 - Working on protected trees